mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 myazurecluster-md-0-sppq8            Ready      <none>                 9m52s   v1.23.12
 ````

-The Windows worker stuck in status `NotReady` because the existing Calico DaemonSet is just for Linux nodes.
+The Windows worker stuck in status `NotReady` because the existing `Calico` DaemonSet is just for Linux nodes.
-So you need to deploy a DaemonSet for Windows.
+So you need to deploy a Calico DaemonSet for Windows as well as a `Kube-Proxy` for Windows.

 ## Deploy Kube-Proxy to Windows nodes
 For successful network connectivity you need to deploy `Kube-Proxy` to the Windows worker nodes.